On a mean-field Pontryagin minimum principle for stochastic optimal control: Numerical implementation

-Writing down the associated Hamiltonian equations of motion (\ref{eq:interacting Hamiltonian ODE}), we obtain a fully variational implementation of the proposed PMP.
-However, computing gradients of $m_t^{(ij)}$ with respect to particle positions $X_t^{(k)}$ is non-trivial and we use the simpler approximation
+However, computing gradients of $m_t^{(ij)}$ with respect to particle positions $X_t^{(k)}$ is not trivial, and we use the simpler approximation based on the following direct application of the Schr\"odinger bridge approximation to (\ref{eq:Hamiltonian ODE}):

 The discrete Schr\"odinger bridge approximation does not require an explicit approximation of $\phi_t(x)$, which simplifies numerical implementations.
-If $\nabla_x \phi_t(x)$ is needed it can be obtained via (\ref{eq:least squares}).
+We use this approach for the numerical experiments in Sections \ref{sec:num_IP1} and \ref{sec:num_L63}.